MICA-MNI/BrainSpace/docs/pages/install.rst

 loader functions used in our tutorials require the MATLAB and shared directories to both be in the same directory.

-If you wish to open gifti files you will also need to install the `gifti library
+If you wish to open gifti files (necessary for the tutorial) you will also need to install the `gifti library
 <https://www.artefact.tk/software/matlab/gifti/>`_.